Functions

 2. The agent collects the required inputs defined in the Parameters editor.

-3. If the Function uses a cache and the cache has a current value, Leilani can reuse that value instead of running the Function again.
+3. If an HTTP or HTTPS Function uses an output cache and the cache has a current value, Leilani can reuse that value instead of running the Function again.

 4. Otherwise the Function runs with the selected scheme, URI, headers, and collected inputs.

-5. If a cache is selected, the result is stored there for reuse.
+5. If an HTTP or HTTPS output cache is selected, the result is stored there for reuse.

 6. The agent continues the conversation using the Function result and the optional Prompt field.